Bad Breath Causes, Prevent and Treat

 Uplus Dental – Bad Breath Causes, Prevention & Treatment

-Halitosis known as bad breath to most is an embarrassing condition that can affect anyone at anytime, and is caused by several factors.
+Halitosis known as bad breath to most is an embarrassing condition that can affect anyone at any time and is caused by several factors.
 The most common causes of bad breath are preventable and easily treated, however certain medical conditions may also cause bad breath.
-Chronic halitosis may indicate an underlying medical concern that should be addressed by your dentist or may be medical doctor.
+Chronic halitosis may indicate an underlying medical concern that should be addressed by your dentist or maybe a medical doctor.
 Learn about the most common reasons why you may experience bad breath, and when you should see a dentist for your halitosis.